arfro/scala-with-cats/READme.md

 A monad that allows to abstract over different _models of evaluation_ (lazy vs eager):
 * Eval.now() - similar to val, eager and memoized
 * Eval.always() - similar to def, lazy computation, not memoized
-* Eval.later() - similar to lazy val, lazdy and memoized
+* Eval.later() - similar to lazy val, lazy and memoized

 Trampolining - a technique where you can nest calls to map and flatMap without consuming stack frames - that means it is "stack safe" and won't blow up like recursion would.
 There are still limits though, it creates a chain of functions on the heap.
 Eval.defer protects the recursive call basically.